Shntd2/Readit-backend/MDS_development_description.md

 ## Modify `routes.py`
 * The `allowed_file` function only checks the file extension.
 Implement additional validation to ensure uploaded files are actually the intended file types and not malicious files
 * `upload_file` function defines path where uploaded PDF files get stored.
 Change it to the server path, now it is local path `file_path = os.path.join(DevelopmentConfig.UPLOAD_FOLDER, secure_filename(file.filename))`
+## Additional API's integration
+* [Abstract Email Validation](https://www.abstractapi.com/api/email-verification-validation-api) - validates email addresses for deliverability and spam
+* Presumably [Warrant](https://warrant.dev/) - APIs for authorization and access control.
+Use as a backup option, better create it by yourself
 ## Mailing Integration
 * Set up an email service provider (e.g., Gmail, SendGrid) for sending emails programmatically
 * Configure SMTP settings in web application to enable email sending